 Bank of Ireland Benchmark Reform Hub

 Benchmark rates, also known as interest rate benchmarks and reference rates, are used in various different types of financial products and contracts and reflect what it costs for banks to borrow from each other.
-Currently benchmark rates are determined by using expert judgment of a contributing panel of banks and calculated and published daily by an independent industry body.
+Traditionally benchmark rates are determined by using expert judgment of a contributing panel of banks and calculated and published daily by an independent industry body.
 Benchmark rates are used selectively by banks in some but not all products and services.
 Bank of Ireland tends to use benchmarks such as the London Interbank Offered Rate (“LIBOR”) and Euro Interbank Offered Rate (“EURIBOR”) in business or corporate transactions as well as bank to bank transactions.

 Financial institutions including Bank of Ireland have already begun to prepare for the transition to new benchmarks, so if you have any queries please talk to your Bank of Ireland Relationship Manager or get in touch at Benchmarkinfo@boi.com